Facing My Mortality by William K. Hall

 [reposted by] Jim Burns

-Jim Burns is the President of HomeWord.
+Jim Burns is the founder of HomeWord.
 He speaks to thousands of people around the world each year.
 He has close to 2 million resources in print in 30 languages.
 He primarily writes and speaks on the values of HomeWord which are: Strong Marriages, Confident Parents, Empowered Kids, and Healthy Leaders.
 Some of his most popular books are: Confident Parenting, The Purity Code, Creating an Intimate Marriage and Closer.
 Jim and his wife, Cathy live Southern California and have three grown daughters, Christy, Rebecca and Heidi.

 • About HomeWord